schombert/Project-Alice/docs/rules.md

 - zero if fewer than define:TWS_BATTLE_MIN_COUNT have been fought
 - only if the war goal has tws_battle_factor > 0
 - calculate relative losses for each side (something on the order of the difference in losses / 10,000 for land combat or the difference in losses / 10 for sea combat) with the points going to the winner, and then take the total of the relative loss scores for both sides and divide by the relative loss score for the defender.
 - subtract from tws_battle_factor and then divide by define:TWS_BATTLE_MAX_ASPECT (limited to -1 to +1).
-This then works is the occupied percentage described below.
+This then works as the occupied percentage described below.

 #### Occupation score